 Lefty first baseman Bob Hale (1933) hit one homer with one rbi in 11 games for the ’61 team to finish a career that spanned five years in Baltimore and almost two in Cleveland.
 Hale was purchased from the Indians in July 1961.
 Catcher Herb Crompton‘s (1911) 12 rbi’s in the Bronx during 36 games in 1945 represented his entire big-league experience except for two games with the 1937 Senators.
 And finally, righthander Tommy Thompson (1889) went 0-2 in seven games, two of them starts, for the 1912 Highlanders, his only big league play.

 A trade deadline deal in 2017 increased the Yankee November 7 birthday list by one, with the acquisition of righthander Sonny Gray (1989), who went 4-7 in 11 games, all starts, down the stretch; he lost a game to Cleveland in the ALDS, and had a no decision in a game in which he pitched well, one won by the Yankees, in the ALCS vs Houston.
 Sonny, who pitched to a 44-36 mark in Oakland from 2013 until he was traded, was a first round selection by the A’s in 2011.
 His acquisition was costly, as New York sent three big-time prospects to Oakland for him: righthander James Kaprielian, infielder Jorge Mateo, and outfielder Dustin Fowler.
 Gray, not a free agent until 2020, disappointed in the rotation again in 2018, though his 11-9 record doesn’t sound bad; the almost 5-era was, and he was kept off the postseason roster.
-A trade out of town feels imminent.
+He was traded to Cincinnati in January 2019 for a minor leaguer and a 2019 competitive balance round A pick.
+Sonny had a bounce back year with the much weaker Reds, posting an 11-8 record.

 Other birthdays: Buck Martinez (1948); Todd Ritchie (1971); Glendon Rusch (1974); Kris Benson (1974); Juan Salas (1978); Juan Brito (1979); Esmerling Vasquez (1983); Mitch Harris (1985); Dariel Alvarez (1988); and Danny Santana (1990).